Zagreus: The anthropogony

+Other sources have been taken as evidence for the anthropogony having been part of the story before Olympiodorus.
+The 5th-century AD Neoplatonist Proclus writes that, according to Orpheus, there were three races of humans, the last of which is the "Titanic race", which "Zeus formed [συστήσασθα] from the limbs of the Titans".
+Proclus also refers to the "mythical chastisement of the Titans and the generation of all mortal living beings out of them" told by Orpheus, connecting the birth of mankind with the punishment of the Titans, though it is unclear whether this punishment comes after the dismemberment of Dionysus or the Hesiodic Titanomachy.
+Damascius, after mentioning the Titans' "plot against Dionysus", recounts that "lightning-bolts, shackles, [and] descents into various lower regions" are the three punishments which it has been said the Titans suffered, and then states that humans are "created from the fragments of the Titans", and "their dead bodies" have "become men themselves".
+Passages from earlier sources have also been interpreted as referring to this idea: the 1st century AD writer Dio Chrysostom writes that humans are "of the blood of the Titans", while the Orphic Hymns call the Titans the "ancestors of our fathers".

 Earlier allusions to the myth possibly occur in the works of the poet Pindar, Plato, and Plato's student Xenocrates.
-A fragment from a poem, presumed to be by Pindar, mentions Persephone accepting "requital for ancient wrong", from the dead, which might be a reference to humans' inherited responsibility for the Titan's killing of Dionysus.
+A fragment from a poem, presumed to be by Pindar, mentions Persephone accepting "requital for ancient wrong", from the dead, which might be a reference to humans' inherited responsibility for the Titans' killing of Dionysus.
 Plato, in presenting a succession of stages whereby, because of excessive liberty, men degenerate from reverence for the law, to lawlessness, describes the last stage where "men display and reproduce the character of the Titans of story".
 This Platonic passage is often taken as referring to the anthropogony, however, whether men are supposed by Plato to "display and reproduce" this lawless character because of their Titanic heritage, or by simple imitation, is unclear.
 Xenocrates' reference to the Titans (and perhaps Dionysus) to explain Plato's use of the word "custody" (φρούρα), has also been seen as possible evidence of a pre-Hellenistic date for the myth.

 In popular culture

 Zagreus is the protagonist of the 2020 video game Hades.
-In the game, Zagreus is the son of Hades and is attempting to escape the underworld to find his mother Persephone and learn why she left.
+In the game, Zagreus is the son of Hades and is attempting to escape the underworld to find his mother Persephone, whom he never met, to learn why she left for the surface.